nikitavoloboev/data/open-source/github/github-actions.md

 ## Other

+- [Merge Conflict Finder](https://github.com/marketplace/actions/merge-conflict-finder) - Finds any merge conflicts in your repository.
+- [Upload to Release](https://github.com/JasonEtco/upload-to-release) - GitHub Action that uploads a file to a new release.
 - [Deploy Now](https://github.com/primer/deploy) - Deploy to Now from GitHub Actions with useful aliases.
-- [Upload to Release](https://github.com/JasonEtco/upload-to-release) - GitHub Action that uploads a file to a new release.

 ## Rust